Classical evolution in quantum systems: Applications

+Thus, our method renders it possible to formulate self-consistent semiclassical models for studying the joint evolution of a classical and quantum system, including interactions between them and for all times.
+Assumptions, approximations, and restrictions---such as applied to derive the Maxwell-Bloch equations for the considered scenario---become superfluous.
+In addition, inconsistencies which lead to unphysical solutions, \textit{e.g.} as previously discussed in \cite{LG18}, do not occur in our approach.

-\section{Multipartite entanglement}
+\subsection{Multipartite entanglement}

-As a final application, let us study quantum correlations in multipartite systems.
-An $N$-partite quantum system can be decomposed into $K$ parties, each including $N_j$ individual subsystems ($j=1,\ldots,K$ and $N_1+\cdots+N_K=N$).
-For instance, the composite system $\{A,B,C,D\}$ can be decomposed into a bipartition $\{A,B\}{:}\{C,D\}$, i.e., $N=4$, $K=2$, and $N_1=N_2=2$.
-With increasing number of parties, the number of such possible decompositions increases exponentially, which already makes the time-independent characterization of multipartite correlations a sophisticated problem \cite{HHHH09}.
+After considering a bipartite system and as a final application, further demonstrating the broad usefulness of our method, we can use our approach to study multipartite quantum correlations.
+An $N$-partite quantum system can be decomposed into $K$ parties, each including $N_j$ individual subsystems (with $j=1,\ldots,K$ and $N_1+\cdots+N_K=N$).
+For instance, the composite four-party system $\{A,B,C,D\}$ can be decomposed into a bipartition of the form $\{A,B\}{:}\{C,D\}$, \textit{i.e.} $N=4$, $K=2$, and $N_1=N_2=2$.
+With an increasing number of parties, the number of possible decompositions (thus, potential quantum correlations) increases exponentially, which already makes a time-independent characterization of multipartite correlations a sophisticated problem \cite{HHHH09}.

+Let us again begin with identifying the classical reference in terms of pure states.
 A pure state is $K$-separable with respect to a given partition if it can be written in a tensor product form, $|\psi_1\rangle\otimes\cdots\otimes|\psi_K\rangle$.
-A mixed separable state is a statistical mixture of pure separable states \cite{W89}.
-If a state cannot be described in this form, it is $K$-entangled.
-Consequently, for our purposes, we can identify the classical states with $K$-separable ones.
-Then, the Hamiltonian reads
+A mixed separable state is a statistical mixture of pure separable states \cite{W89}, which includes classical correlations only.
+If a state cannot be described in this form, it is referred to as $K$-entangled.
+Consequently, for the purpose of this application, we identify the notion of classical states with $K$-separable ones.

-for classically correlated (i.e., $K$-separable) states, and our parametrization is given by the tuple $\zeta=(|\psi_1\rangle,\ldots,|\psi_K\rangle)$.
-For each component, the equation of motion \eqref{eq:EOMclassical} then reads
+In \cite{SW17a}, we derived and characterized a form of evolution which is restricted to separable states.
+In fact, applying the technique formulated here---equation \eref{eq:ClSE} with $\boldsymbol q=(|\psi_1\rangle,\ldots,|\psi_K\rangle)$---we find the same equation of motions for $K$-separable states, which can be put into the form

 for $j=1,\ldots,K$ and using so-called partially reduced Hamilton operators,